jim-collier/x9git/project/backlog.md

 #### Done - Features and enhancements

+- ✅ The accounts file now lives where each platform keeps one.
+	- One search order was used everywhere - `$XDG_CONFIG_HOME`, then `~/.config`, then `%APPDATA%` - which is the Linux convention applied to Windows and macOS as well.
+	- Windows now leads with `%APPDATA%\gitsby\config.shcl`, macOS with `~/Library/Application Support/gitsby/config.shcl`.
+Everywhere else is unchanged.
+	- `~/.config/gitsby/config.shcl` is still read on every platform, last, so a file already sitting there keeps working and never has to be moved.
+	- `APPDATA` is read on Windows only now.
+It means nothing elsewhere, and it is not a variable to go looking for credentials behind on a machine that can have it set by accident.
+	- One ordered list now answers both "where do we look" and "where does a new file go", instead of three copies of the order in three files.

 - ✅ `identity` is now `whoami`, and its help line says what it shows.
 	- The command is a question, and the old name was a noun.
 Every shell already has a `whoami` that means this.
 	- `who` and `identity` both still work, permanently.
 Those were the two names held back when the command was added.